tritonJS826/masters-way/README.md

 ### Run all modules locally with docker

-1. Create .env file inside all modules with variables from .env.local.docker.example (ask Kate for values)
+1. Create .env file inside all modules with variables from .env.local.docker.example

 2. `docker-compose -f local.docker.docker-compose.yml up --build`

 ### Clean up all docker images and volumes